ejuelibm/fs2020/README.md

 ## Lab Complete

 Congratulations, you have completed the lab.
 All resources should now be removed.
-Think of other ways you may be able to modify the template.
-Possibly try adding additional instances to each of the zones, and add them as members to the load balancer as well.
+Think of other ways you may be able to modify the template such as adding additional instances to each of the zones and adding them as members to the load balancer as well.